Abhisht01/iosd-hackathon/README.md

 Chatbots are interactive applications that are designed to simulate human conversations.
 The main purpose is to provide a convenient way for individuals to reach out to a company and get help.Chatbots use a combination of artificial intelligence and Natural Language Understanding (NLU) to process inputs and compose replies.
 The backend of the chatbot with the help of PyTorch framework using a combination of Neural Hidden layers, Activation layers and finally an output layer.
 To train the model, we scraped the internet to build a dataset which consisted of lots of medical queries and their answers.

-Advantages of chatbots in the healthcare industry.
+Advantages of chatbots in the healthcare industry:

 a) Reduced Waiting Times

 b) Scalable Customer Service

 c) Timely Medical Advice

 d) Appointment Scheduling

 e) Massive Cost Savings

 2) BLOCKCHAIN BASED DATA STORAGE SYSTEM: